Knattspyrnufélag Reykjavíkur

 Knattspyrnufélag Reykjavíkur (/is/, lit.
 'Reykjavík Football Club'), commonly abbreviated to KR, is an Icelandic football club based in the Vesturbær district of the capital, Reykjavík.

 KR is the oldest and most successful club in Icelandic football, having won the Besta deild karla championship 27 times, including the first season in 1912.
 It is also the most successful club in the Icelandic men's Cup, with 14 titles including the first in 1960 and most recent in 2014.
 In 1964, KR was also the first Icelandic representative in the European Cup.

 History

 Early history

 KR playing Fram in the inaugural Icelandic football season in 1912.

+KR owe their founding to a Scottish printer, James Ferguson who arrived in Reykjavík in 1895 to work in a large printing house.
+He soon began to teach the local youngsters the game of football and was so successful that during the next few years the game of association football spread throughout Iceland.
+In 1899 some of his former pupils formed the Reykjavík Football Club.

 KR was established on 16 February 1899, making it the oldest football club in Iceland.
 It was founded as Fótboltafélag Reykjavíkur (Reykjavík Football Club), before changing to Knattspyrnufélag Reykjavíkur, also meaning Reykjavík Football Club, the change due to "knattspyrna" being considered a more elegant word ("Fótbolti" is literally translated as "football" while "knattspyrna", while translating as "football", is literally "ballkicking").
 KR was the only football club in Reykjavík for a decade, but as soon as other clubs were established there were plans for competitions.
 KR won the inaugural championship in 1912 after a play-off with Fram.